o0cynix0o/SABnzbPPS/README.md

    1. Add the **Movies.bat** or **TVShow.bat** script as post-processing triggers in your SABnzbd categories.
    2. When a file is downloaded, it will trigger the appropriate batch file, reencode the file, and organize it into the designated output directory (**ReEncodedFiles**).

+### Setting Up and Manually Processing Files Using Right-Click "Send To" Menu

+You can easily trigger the batch scripts (Movies.bat or TVShows.bat) from the Windows right-click context menu using the **Send To** option.
+Follow these steps to set it up:

+1. **Open the "Send To" Folder**:
+   - Press `Win + R` to open the Run dialog.
+   - Type `shell:SendTo` and press Enter.
+This will open the folder that contains your "Send To" shortcuts.

+2. **Create Shortcuts to the Batch Scripts**:
+   - Inside the "SendTo" folder, create shortcuts to the batch scripts that correspond to the types of media you want to process:
+     - **Movies.bat**: For processing movie files.
+     - **TVShows.bat**: For processing TV show files.
+   - Right-click on each `.bat` file in your project directory and select **Create Shortcut**.
+Then, move the shortcut to the **SendTo** folder.

+3. **Using the Right-Click "Send To" Menu**:
+   - After completing the setup, you can right-click on any video file (either a movie or a TV show) in Windows Explorer.
+   - Choose **Send To**, then select either **Movies** or **TVShows** to trigger the corresponding script.
+   - The selected script will then run, reencoding the file and placing it in the designated output directory (ReEncodedFiles).

 ### Folder Structure

 The folder structure is maintained automatically when you download the project as a ZIP from GitHub.
 Here's what it will look like after extraction (Not including the .exe files):